 Financial Model Reality Check

 It is important to realize that it is unlikely that the first draft from the financial projections template will be perfect.
-Review the financial model output and make changes to see how they affect the projections.
+Consequently review the financial model output and make changes to see how they affect the projections.
 Repeat the process until the income statements, balance sheets, and cash flow statements represent your proposed business plan activity, and the financial model behaves and responds in the way you expected it to.

-The post is one of a series covering the process of how to do financial projections for a business plan to start your business.
-This post will act as a general index and be a place to reference all the posts in the series.
+As has been noted the post is one of a series covering the process of how to do financial projections for a business plan to start your business.
+Consequently this post will act as a general index and be a place to reference all the posts in the series.